Where to Stay in New York: A First Timers Guide (2025)

 The Lower East Side is home to the East Village, Little Italy, and Chinatown.
 This charming area is as diverse as it gets.

-It can feel a little remote here as it’s away from New York’s main attractions, but it’s a good spot for seeing the different cultures in New York.
+It can feel a little remote here, as it’s away from New York’s main attractions, but it’s a good spot to experience the different cultures of New York.

-Summary: the best place to stay in New York for first-timers
+Summary: Where is the best place to stay in New York for first-timers?

 Choosing where to stay in New York is no easy task, especially if it’s your first time visiting the Big Apple.